-Singapore has moved to extend its partial lockdown until early June, as the number of COVID-19 cases in the city state exceeded 9,000.
-With the lockdown being extended, activities, especially business operations, will continue to be restricted until the current situation improves.
-For those whose businesses aren’t allowed to operate during the lockdown, working from home can be a great option.
+Singapore has moved to extend its partial lockdown until early June, as the number of COVID-19 cases in the city-state exceeded 9,000.
+With the government agreeing to extend the lockdown, activities, especially business operations, will continue to be restricted until the current situation improves.
+For those whose businesses aren’t allowed to operate during the lockdown, working from home and remote working can be a great option.
 But, now the question is: is it really effective?

 Is Remote Working Effective?

-Whether remote working is effective or not depends on how it is applied.
+Whether remote working is effective or not, it depends on how it applied.
 The three main challenges of remote working are lack of face-to-face supervision, distractions at home, and lack of access to information.
-If these obstacles can be overcome, remote working should be able to motivate employees to be more productive.
+When we eliminated these obstacles, employees motivation will rise, resulting in higher productivity rate.

 Research conducted by Gallup, a global analytics and advice firm, showed that employees were more productive when working remotely instead of working in an office.
 A survey conducted by CoSo Cloud, a cloud service provider, showed that 77% of respondents were more productive when working from home.